Home | Resources | Capability Competency & Skills Resources | Best Competency Management Software (2026) | Compare 14

 Gap analysis and development planning

-Can managers identify gaps at both individual and team levels, and link them directly to development plans and learning resources?
+Can managers identify gaps at individual and team levels, and link them directly to development plans and learning resources?

 Audit and compliance readiness